Online Budget Allocation with Censored Semi-Bandit Feedback: Conclusions and future work

-We introduced a new stochastic bandit framework, which captures applications ranging from crowdsourcing markets to multi-platform autobidding, and to computing allocations in large-scale model training.
+We introduce a new stochastic bandit framework, which captures applications ranging from crowdsourcing markets to multi-platform autobidding, and to compute allocations in large-scale model training.
 We design an algorithm and establish its minimax optimality with a regret guarantee of $\tilde{\Theta}\brb{ K \sqrt{T} }$.
-The same algorithm with no \emph{ad-hoc} tuning enjoys an exponential speed-up when the budget-to-success curves satisfy a natural diminishing-returns property.
-To the best of our knowledge, these are the first tight guarantees for sequential budget allocation with semi-bandit feedback.
+The same algorithm with no \emph{ad-hoc} tuning enjoys a polylogarithmic regret when the budget-to-success curves satisfy a natural diminishing-returns property.
+To the best of our knowledge, these are the first tight guarantees for sequential budget allocation with censored semi-bandit feedback.

-Beyond matching the leading-order rates, our analysis yields two structural insights.
-First, semi-bandit feedback lets the learner decouple exploration across coordinates from reward estimation, giving a clean $\sqrt{T}$ frontier in the worst case.
-Second, strong concavity acts as an implicit regularizer that yields logarithmic learning rates analogous to bandits with strongly-convex losses.
+Beyond matching the leading-order rates, our analysis yields three structural insights.
+First, the censored semi-bandit feedback lets the learner decouple exploration across coordinates from reward estimation, giving a clean $\sqrt{T}$ frontier in the worst case.
+Second, strong concavity acts as an implicit regularizer that yields logarithmic learning rates.
+Third, even though our logarithmic rate is reminiscent of those in bandits with strongly convex losses, our result is proved through novel, non-trivial techniques.
+Indeed, we provide a counterexample showing that any bandit algorithm (including linear bandit algorithms) has to suffer $\Omega(\sqrt{T})$ regret even in benign instances of the diminishing-return setting, illustrating that standard bandit techniques are not sufficient in this setting.

-A minor limitation of our work is that our bounds are only tight up to logarithmic terms.
 Other interesting variants, which are not captured by our theory, are when the per-round budget varies with time (stochastically or adversarially), or when tasks (with deterministic or random completion times) can run for multiple time steps, and the feedback is only observed with some delay, at the completion of the tasks.
 Lastly, one could consider a contextual version of this problem where some context related to the tasks is revealed to the learner before they are asked to allocate budgets at each time step.
-We leave these refinements and extensions open for future work.
+We leave these extensions open for future work.